earthai-tech/k-diagram/docs/source/contributing.rst

 Code of Conduct
 ---------------

-Please note that this project is released with a Contributor `Code of Conduct <../../CODE_OF_CONDUCT.md>`_.
-By participating in this project you agree to abide by its terms.
-We aim for a welcoming and respectful community.
+All participants in the `k-diagram` project (contributors, maintainers, users in community spaces) are expected to adhere to the project's :doc:`Code of Conduct <code_of_conduct>`.
+Please review this document to understand the expected standards of behavior.
+We strive to foster an open, welcoming, and respectful community.

 Thank you again for your contribution!